 Head over to The Savvy Couple Shop and add it to your cart.
-You will get instructions on how to download The Budgeting Binder and you will be well on your way to budgeting success and financial freedom!
+You will get instructions on how to download The Budget Binder and you will be well on your way to budgeting success and financial freedom!

 Now is your chance to get your life back under control one dollar at a time.
-Grab yourself a copy of The Budgeting Binder today!
+Grab yourself a copy of The Budget Binder today!